vfong00/MKS21X-FinalProject/README.md

 ## devlog - Vincent
 ### 01-04-19
 + made extremely basic files (Nethack game file, Entity abstract class, Player)
-+ found way to place interactable 'walls' within terminal We are looking to integrate the underlying maze array and the terminal in some way.
++ found way to place interactive 'walls' within terminal We are looking to integrate the underlying maze array and the terminal in some way.
 Moody's working to create maze generation, and a better way than a crude Object[][].
 I will be out until Sunday, as I have an all-day event to be at on Saturday.